-The Journal of Electronic Gaming and Esports publishes innovative empirical, theoretical, review, interdisciplinary and industry-related research on all aspects of video games; esports; gaming occurring on personal computers, mobile devices, consoles, and cloud gaming; virtual, augmented, mixed, and extended reality gaming and technology; haptic gaming and technology; and other new and emerging technology utilized for competition, recreation, rehabilitation and more.
+The research scope of JEGE includes every type of esports, electronic gaming, video games, and emerging gaming media and technology research.
+JEGE aims to publish innovative empirical, theoretical, review, interdisciplinary, and industry-related research on all aspects of video games; esports; gaming on personal computers, mobile devices, consoles, and cloud-based platforms; haptic gaming and technology; virtual, augmented, mixed, and extended reality gaming and technology; new and emerging technology used for recreation, rehabilitation, and competition; and more.

 Topical areas for submission may include, but are not limited to: